Prolonged grief disorder: Assessment tools

 Multiple assessment tools specifically for grief related to bereavement have been developed.
-The first such assessment tool was the Inventory of Complicated Grief (ICG) in 1995. the ICG remains widely used.
-According to a 2020 systematic review, there were eleven assessment tools at the time, three of which are designed for clinical interviews.
+The Brief Grief Questionnaire, the 13-item Prolonged Grief-13-R and the 19 item Inventory for Prolonged Grief are screening tools which may suggest the presence of a prolonged grief disorder, with further interview and grief history inventory required to establish a diagnosis.
+The Inventory of Complicated Grief (developed in 1995) is validaded to assess grief symptoms and remains widely used today.
+According to a 2020 systematic review, there were eleven assessment tools, three of which are designed for clinical interviews.
 The Traumatic Grief Inventory Self-Report was the only assessment tool found to have empirical evidence supporting use as a diagnostic tool.
-Later evidence suggested the ICG also remains an effective clinical assessment tool.